 - Education and Advice: In addition to helping with exercise, they can also help you learn more about the condition and provide guidance on safe movements or other techniques to reduce your risk of falling.

-- Fall Prevention: Making home modifications, such as removing tripping hazards and installing grab bars, alongside balance-improving exercises, can significantly reduce the risk of falls
+- Fall Prevention: Making home modifications, such as removing tripping hazards, and alongside balance-improving exercises, can significantly reduce the risk of falls.

 Move for Better Health’s Physiotherapists offer an OsteoFit program at our Malvern, Magill and Glenelg locations.

-The OsteoFit program is specifically designed for those with Osteoporosis and Osteopenia, and those wanting to improve their bone density.
+The OsteoFit program is specifically designed for those with Osteoporosis and Osteopenia, and those wanting to improve bone health.
 This is an excellent way to get started on an exercise program for improving bone density.

 The OsteoFit program consists of:

-In addition to these sessions, the program includes educational resources, outcome measures to track your progress and may also include a home exercise program if that is suitable for you.
+In addition to these sessions, the program includes educational resources, tracking tools to monitor your progress, and may also include home exercises if appropriate for your condition.

 This program is based on the most up to date clinical evidence in managing Osteoarthritis, Osteopenia and low bone density, and it has been bundled together to make it easy for you to get started.